Rethinking chill hours for California Pistachios and Almonds orchards to counter climate change.

 - Trees with deep roots have less chance of blow over.

-- Deep tree roots are shield from herbicides sprays.
+- Deep tree roots are protected from herbicide sprays.

-- Deep-rooted trees protect the orchard from extreme heat days.
+- Deep-rooted trees protect the orchard from extreme summer heat days.

 - Deep roots have greater access to soil moisture volumes.